Yes, you can cook sunflower heads and buds. They're a bit of an acquired taste, and you won't be finding them in a grocery store.

 Eating the unripe buds or heads

-Last year I discovered you can eat the unopened flowers themselves.
+Years ago I discovered you can eat the unopened sunflowers themselves.
 I was walking through the garden in mid-summer when I noticed green, unopened sunflowers.
-I keep a look out for formations of young growth on plants a.k.a meristematic tissue/meristems, and I couldn’t get over how much the unopened sunflower buds looked like artichokes.
+I keep a look out young growth on plants.
+I couldn't get over how much the unopened sunflower buds looked like artichokes.